Ugochukwuodinaka/Shark-Attacks-Analysis/README.md

 <br />

 **Final Power Query Editor screenshot**
-- Below is a screenshot of a part of the cleaned data in power query editor.
-You can access the full Power BI project document [here](https://github.com/Ugochukwuodinaka/Shark-Attacks-Analysis/blob/main/SHARK%20ATTACKS%20DATA%20ANALYSIS.pbix).
+- Below is a screenshot of a part of the cleaned data in power query editor:
 ![](images/Power_Query_File_Screenshot.png)
 <br />
 <br />